MeteoSwiss/dvas/docs/source/creating_recipes.rst

     If you plan on coding with dvas, we strongly suggest that you begin by taking a look at the `contributing guidelines <https://github.com/MeteoSwiss-MDA/dvas/blob/develop/CONTRIBUTING.md>`_
     on Github.
-Even if you do not want to share your modifications (which is totally fine!), these guidelines contain critical information regarding the structure and spirit of the code.
+Even if you do not want to share your modifications (which is totally fine !), these guidelines contain critical information regarding the structure and spirit of the code.